 The Office of Student Financial Aid at the University of North Florida is committed to serving all students.
 Its purpose is to provide financial assistance for students who would be unable to further their education without such support.
-Educational opportunities should not be limited by the financial resources of the students and their families, although the University expects students and/or their families to make a maximum effort to help with University expenses.
+Although the University expects students and/or their families to make a maximum effort to help with University expenses, educational opportunities should not be limited by the financial resources of students and their families.

 UNF provides a comprehensive student financial aid program.
 Aid eligibility is based on individual need, educational costs, and availability of funds.
 Awards may consist of scholarships, loans, grants, waivers/exemptions and/or work-study.
 Funds are limited; therefore, students are encouraged to complete a Free Application for Federal Student Aid (FAFSA), found at www.fafsa.ed.gov, no later than the February 14 priority deadline in order to be considered for institutional aid.
 Inquiries concerning financial aid should be directed to One-Stop Student Services.
 Please be advised that:

-A student who cannot automatically defer the tuition must make payment online via myWings or in person at the Cashier’s Office by the payment deadline posted on the Academic Calendar.
+Students who are not eligible for tuition deferment must make payment online via myWings or in person at the Cashier’s Office by the payment deadline posted on the Academic Calendar.

 NOTE: All financial aid recipients should be prepared to meet their living expenses during the first four weeks of class.